coverclock/com-diag-codex/README.md

 explicitly disabled at build time in the ```Makefile``` or at run-time through a settor in the private API.

+Finally, Codex expects a DNS name encoded in the certificate in a standards complaint fashion (as a ```subjectAltName```).
+Multiple DNS names may be encoded.
+At least *one* of these DNS names must resolve to the IP address from which the SSL connection is coming.
+(It is not required that the FQDN that matches against the expected name be the same FQDN that resolves via DNS to the IP address of the SSL connection.)

 ## Configuration

 Codex has a number of OpenSSL-related configuration parameters.
 The